Edward Despard: Return to Ireland and renewed engagement

-Despard may also have been swayed by what he observed in his home county of Queens.
+Despard may also have been swayed by what he observed in his home county of Queens (Laois).
 Government informers were reporting that while the Rebellion that had flared in 1798 had been "put down" it was "by no means suppressed.
 The blaze is only smothered".

 Meanwhile, in England, the influx of refugees from Ireland, the angry response of workers to the Combination Acts, and continued protest over food shortages encouraged renewed organisation among former conspirators.
-A military system and pike manufacture began to spread across the mill districts of Lancashire and Yorkshire, and regular meetings resumed between county and London delegates resumed.
+A military system and pike manufacture began to spread across the mill districts of Lancashire and Yorkshire, and regular meetings resumed between county and London delegates.

 Treason trial

-On 16 November 1802, not long after meeting again Dowdall (who on his return to Ireland, had spoken openly of an insurrectionary conspiracy in London, at a dinner party) Despard was arrested.
+On 16 November 1802, not long after again meeting Dowdall (who on his return to Ireland, had spoken openly of an insurrectionary conspiracy in London, at a dinner party) Despard was arrested.
 He was seized attending a meeting of 40 working men at the Oakley Arms public house in Lambeth.
 Taken in chains to be interrogated by the Privy Council the next day, he was charged with High Treason.
-Government informers named him as the ringleader of a United Britons conspiracy to assassinate King George III and seize the Tower of London and Bank of England.
+Government informers named him as the ringleader of a United Britons conspiracy that engaged, alongside day-labourers and journeymen, no fewer than 300 Grenadier Guardsmen in plans to assassinate King George III and seize the Tower of London and Bank of England.
 Despard was prosecuted by Attorney General Spencer Perceval, before Lord Ellenborough, the Lord Chief Justice in a Special Commission on Monday, 7 February 1803.

-Perceval had evidence that others in the club room of the Oakley Arms had discussed an insurrectionary plot with connections (he did not see fit to detail in court) to a northern underground: United Britons committed to rise on news of a coup in London.
+Perceval had evidence that others in the club room of the Oakley Arms had discussed an insurrectionary plot with connections (he did not see fit to detail in court) to a northern underground: United Englishmen committed to rise on news of a coup in London.
 The Oakley Arms, however, did not appear from the testimony to have been the headquarters of the conspiracy, and Despard had only been there on one occasion before his arrest.
-To implicate Despard, he relied heavily on the many mentions of his name in United Irish correspondence.
+To implicate Despard, Perceval relied heavily on the many mentions of his name in United Irish correspondence.
 But at "several stages removed from the colonel's actions" these were often from persons Despard had never met.